About Guilsfield Show

 Guilsfield Show is a community led event, which has been running since 1932.
 The show has evolved over the years and now includes separate events such as the Trail Run, Charity Lunch and Tractor Run.
 Guilsfield Show is traditionally on the second Thursday in August each year and we are very lucky to have the use of Fron y Fele Field as our show ground.
 This gives us a natural grandstand for events in the main arena.

 The show is organised and run by a committed group of local volunteers who always aim to provide a fantastic series of events for everyone to enjoy.
 In 2018 we ran an Evening Live Music event for the first time, which proved to be a popular addition to the show..

 Each year a President of the Show is elected.
 As part of their role the presidents' nominate the charities that will receive a donation from that years show.
-For 2022 the Presidents of the Show are John and Sally Jones.
-They have nominated the RJAH Orthopaedic League of Friends (Welshpool branch) and the Lingen Davies Cancer Fund as their chosen charities
+For 2023 the President of the Show is Gaynor Hughes.
+She has nominated the RJAH Orthopaedic League of Friends (Welshpool branch) and MacMillan Cancer Support as the chosen charities for this year.

 Historically, the show has been mainly agricultural, but over the years has evolved to be the diverse event we now see.
 Cattle were previously included in the show, but this ceased when the foot and mouth crisis affected cattle movements.
 The show was featured on television in 1961 as part of the BBC's "Country Close Up" Series and some of the footage can be viewed here: Guilsfield Show 1961 Do you recognise anyone?